The Cat Came Back: Harmonic minor variations

 The chord progression lends itself to a bass line that is natural minor descending, and harmonic minor ascending, i.e. in the key of A-minor, the 8 beats (in 8/ time) would play out as A, A, G, G, F, F, E, G♯.
 This is practically the lament bass used in many chaconnes, e.g. Pachelbel's Chaconne in F minor.

 Melodic minor variations

 Additionally, the bass line may be played as melodic minor (i.e. including both an F♯ and a G♯ on the way up).
 This second variation is effective in teaching children the concept of a melodic minor scale, since melodic minor otherwise occurs so seldom in simple children's songs.

 Cordell Barker's animated film

 Although the Barker animation does not involve many spoken lyrics, relying more on its animation to show the action, both spoken verses, as shown here, are different than other versions:

-Now, old Mr. Johnson had troubles of his own.

-He had a yellow cat that wouldn't leave his home!

-A special plan with deception as the key.

-One little cat—how hard could it be?